 Spring is a beautiful time to visit Johannesburg because it coincides with the annual flowering of the city’s jacaranda trees.
 The best places to see the purple blooms include Munro Drive in Houghton and Jameson and Victoria Avenues in Melrose.
 September and October are also prime months for game-viewing in nearby Pilanesberg National Park because natural water sources are depleted, causing animals to gravitate to the waterholes where they’re easier to spot.

 The weather gets increasingly warm and wet as the season progresses.
 While September sees an average of 1.06 inches of precipitation, November sees an average of 4.61 inches.
 If you’re traveling towards the end of spring, make sure to pack a raincoat.
-There is only one public holiday: September 24.
+There is only one public holiday during this time: September 24.
 Although it’s officially Heritage Day, many South Africans regard it as Braai Day — an excuse to fire up the grill and invite friends and family over for steak and boerewors.

 Events to check out: